Advanced piano lessons for children and adults

 “Paul Hunter is genuinely a real master at piano and his knowledge of composition is second to none.
 He really understands the courses and I have learned so much.
 The Intermediate Piano Course is great and we do other pieces I like too ”

 It's been a few years!!

 “I didn't think it would all still be in there but thanks to Kevin my patient teacher I am slowly building my confidence.
-He designed the courses himself so we recapped with the Beginners course which was great to learn some quick pieces.
-I am very very impressed with his calm nature and deep knowledge of the instrument and it's history.”
+He designed the courses himself so we recapped with the Beginners Piano Course which was great to learn some quick pieces.
+I am very, very impressed with his calm nature and deep knowledge of the instrument and it's history.”

 “Yes!!
 My piano teacher is a don.
 Grade 8 in piano.
 I felt really prepared for it.
 My teacher gave me loads of tips and the piano school's documents helped a lot.

 — Ivy - 12 years old, Bristol